Vinci-virtuoso/MeetScript/README.md

 4. The script will handle the login process, join the meeting, and start recording automatically.

-5. After the meeting, the audio will be transcribed and stored in Notion.
+5. After the meeting, the audio will be transcribed and stored in SQLite db.

 ## Notes